PikaTimer/PikaTimer/README.md

 * Ability to add a time bonus or penalty to any participant
 * On-course cutoff enforcement
 * In-Progress report options that show runners who started but have not yet finished
+* Course Records for overall course or segments.
+Support for both the overall and AG records
+* Support for the Marmot race announcer app for real time announcer feed: https://github.com/PikaTimer/Marmot
 * Windows x64 based native application or jar files for other supported platforms

 ## Screen Snapshots